What Are Storage Unit Prices?

 Family Personal Effects

 When a loved one passes away, going through their belongings can be an overwhelming experience.
 If there is a rush to sell or rent their home, some family members might decide that renting a storage unit and waiting until the right moment to sort their belongings is the right move.
-Having a storage space during an emotional time can allow you to feel less rushed when deciding what to sell, donate, or keep.
+Having a storage space during an emotional time can allow family members to feel less rushed when deciding what to sell, donate, or keep.

 Life Transitions